2022 Russian mobilization

-The announcement of mobilization was seen as a significant escalation of Russia's military efforts in the war with Ukraine.
-Defense Minister Sergei Shoigu announced that Russia had a "huge mobilization reserve" and planned to mobilize 300,000 recruits.
+Russian defence minister Sergei Shoigu announced that Russia had a "huge mobilization reserve" and planned to mobilize 300,000 recruits.
 The precise details of the mobilization plans are currently unclear, however, as the exact number of people to be mobilized is classified.
+In addition to Russia proper, tens of thousands of people were mobilized in Donetsk and Luhansk to fight for the Russian separatist militias that had been active in those regions since 2014.